-How an IP packet is formed?
+How an IP packet is formed in UK ?

 IP, belonging to layer 3 of the OSI model obtains segments of data from layer 4 and separates them into packets.
 The data unit received from the layer above is encapsulated by the IP packet and added to its header information.
 The encapsulated data is also known as IP Payload.

-What is IP packet delivery?
+What is IP packet delivery in UK ?

 Within the IP packet header, what is the value in the upper layer protocol field?